bio-tools/biotoolsDocs/docs/community_specific_guidelines.rst

    You can use this to pick relevant topics and define the function of your tools.
 The ouput (in the bottom pane of the window) is a JSON object that can be copy-pasted into the *JSON* tab of the *bio.tools* `editing interface <#bio-tools-editing-interface>`_, when editing a tool description.

    If you can't find the right term, please request that it's added to EDAM via `GitHub <https://github.com/edamontology/edamontology/issues/new>`_ but first read the guidelines on `how to request a term <https://edamontologydocs.readthedocs.io/en/latest/getting_involved.html#suggestions-requests>`_.
-It takes some time for new terms to be supported in *bio.tools*, so if you need many new terms, please plan ahead and contact the `EDAM developers <mailto:edam@elixir-dk.org>`_ if you need help.

 5. Describe your tools